Mortgage approvals get way easier for those with student loans in 2017

 This is why Fannie Mae is adjusting its rules.
 It realizes that, while home values have increased more than 30% since 2012, homeowners are not gaining traction with paying off student loans.
 Plus, student loans often come with higher rates than are available for mortgages.

-Homeowners benefit with a more affordable situation and easier homeownership.Click to see today's rates (Oct 20th, 2017)
+Homeowners benefit with a more affordable situation and easier homeownership.Verify your new rate (Dec 13th, 2017)

 To qualify for the Student Loan Cash-Out, homeowners must meet three basic guidelines.